ra1ncord/rain/README.md

 ## Install Rain
 > [!NOTE]
-> rain is currently not released, the installers below won't do anything.
+> rain is currently in beta.
+Expect things to break and report bug when you find them

 ### Android